 What supplies do I need to install a Removable Wallpaper Backsplash?

-How to install a Removable Wallpaper Backsplash in your kitchen:
+How to install a Removable Wallpaper Backsplash in your kitchen

-4. It’s time to start measuring and cutting your removable wallpaper now!
+It’s time to start measuring and cutting your removable wallpaper now!
 One of the things I loved about buying my paper from Tempaper was they had online video instructions, a wallpaper calculator and even a FAQ page.
 So I really felt like I had all the resources I needed as I got started.

 I simply, measured the location and size of the cuts and then using my x-acto knife was able to cut them out.
 (I highlighted the cut outs in pink below for ease of viewing.)

 Once that far left hand side was lined up and stuck to the wall, I would slowly pull the backing off with one hand and use the Tempaper smoother tool to get all the air bubbles out.

 You can see how that process looked below – starting from the far left hand side and slowly working section by section to the right.

 As I went around the kitchen on the backsplash, I just could not believe how amazing it looked!
-I loved the Moroccan / Geometric feel it brought to our kitchen but still think it speaks to our Southwest styled home perfectly.
+I loved the Moroccan / Geometric feel it brought to our kitchen, but still think it speaks to our Southwest styled home perfectly.